Are you looking for Grand Canyon helicopter tours? Here you can find a comprehensive guide regarding everything you should know, including:

 To give you an estimate, you can find a helicopter tour for more than $200 at the cheapest and less than $600.
 As already mentioned in the above, depending on where the tours start and what is included.

 It’s also important to know several providers are offering these tours so making a decision can be tough.
 All of the companies have very similar reviews and tours, which is good as most people seem to be happy with their experiences.
 However, you can compare tours and prices on TourScanner to help you decide better.

 Here is a list of the companies who offer the Grand Canyon helicopter tours: Papillon.com, Sundance helicopters, Maverick helicopters, Mustang helicopters and Serenity helicopters.
 There are also many resellers such as Viator or Ceetiz.
 Compare prices to make sure to find the best price available online.

 When is the best time to do the Grand Canyon helicopter tours?

 The best time to do the Grand Canyon helicopter tour is going to depend on which part of the Grand Canyon you would like to visit.
-As the good weather starts getting better, it also tends to be the busiest time to visit.
+In spring and summer, as the good weather starts getting better, it also tends to be the busiest time to visit.
 Luckily, the North Rim is more isolated than the South Rim, which makes it an ideal destination during the high season.
 However, the North Rim is usually the coolest stretch of the Grand Canyon and it shuts down during the winter.

 Towards the Grand Canyon West, where you can visit the Skywalk you will find that winter is the least popular time to visit the area, and therefore the most peaceful time.
 It is a very famous site and it is open every day of the year so consider visiting this area of the Grand Canyon.
 Do check the weather conditions if you want to visit during the winter!